mary-molchan/analytics-engineering-portfolio/gen-ai-projects/01_Spec_Driven_Workflow_for_Power_BI_Dashboard/README.md

 - a dashboard business brief;
 - a client requirements specification;
 - a KPI dictionary;
-- dashboard design documentation;
+- a dashboard design specification;
-- technical Power BI preparation;
+- a visual design specification;
-- a build backlog;
+- a build readiness package;
-- pre-build validation and client confirmation.
+- a client confirmation message before the Power BI build phase.